JordanMicahBennett/CapsNet4Faces/README.md

-# Face Classification with Capsule Network built in Tensorflow
+# Face Classification with Capsule Networks

-A Tensorflow implementation of CapsNet(Capsules Net) apply on the Labelled Faces in the Wild (LFW) dataset based on [thibo73800's Traffic Sign Classifier](https://github.com/thibo73800/capsnet-traffic-sign-classifier)
+A Tensorflow implementation of CapsNet(Capsules Net) apply on the Labelled Faces in the Wild (LFW) dataset based on [thibo73800's Traffic Sign Classifier](https://github.com/thibo73800/capsnet-traffic-sign-classifier).

-This implementation is based on this paper: <b>Dynamic Routing Between Capsules</b> (https://arxiv.org/abs/1710.09829) from Sara Sabour, Nicholas Frosst and Geoffrey E. Hinton.
+This implementation is based on the paper: <b>[Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)</b> by Sara Sabour, Nicholas Frosst and Geoffrey E. Hinton.

 The code for the CapsNet is located in the following file: <b>caps_net.py</b> while the whole model is created inside the <b>model.py</b> file.
 The two main methods used to build the CapsNet are  <b>conv_caps_layer</b> and <b>fully_connected_caps_layer</b>